facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    The package is located inside a disk image (.dmg) file that you first need to mount by double-clicking its icon in the Finder.
 It should then mount the image and display its contents.
    Note

-   Before proceeding with the installation, be sure to shut down all running MySQL server instances by either using the MySQL Manager Application (on Mac OS X Server) or via mysqladmin shutdown on the command line.
+   Before proceeding with the installation, be sure to shut down all running MySQL server instances by using either the MySQL Manager Application (on Mac OS X Server) or mysqladmin shutdown on the command line.

    When installing from the package version, you should also install the MySQL Preference Pane, which will enable you to control the startup and execution of your MySQL server from System Preferences.
-For more information, see Section 2.7.3, "Installing and Using the MySQL Preference Pane."
+For more information, see Section 2.5.4, "Installing and Using the MySQL Preference Pane."

    When installing using the package installer, the files are